Rulez777/URPGlitch_Unity6.3LTS/README.md

 # URPGlitch
-urp glitch originally based on mao-test-h's project (which is a port of keijiro's hdrp glitch effect)
+urp glitch originally based on mao-test-h's project https://github.com/mao-test-h/URPGlitch (which is a port of keijiro's hdrp glitch effect) tested on unity 6000.0.0f1 and 6000.0.23f1

 # steps for usage
 1.A: install using the package manager